The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 Key Takeaways

-- 60% effective rate due to Personal Allowance taper
+- 60% effective income tax rate (62% with NI) due to Personal Allowance taper

 - Pension contributions are the best legal solution